 Why Windows Develop Water Leak Problems

-If you are already seeing signs like stains, peeling paint, or damp areas, reviewing signs of water leaks around windows can help confirm whether your situation matches common leak patterns before identifying the cause.
+If you are already seeing stains, peeling paint, damp trim, or moisture near the sill, reviewing signs of water leaks around windows can help confirm whether the visible pattern matches a window-area leak before you look for the cause.

 Why Window Leaks Are Rarely Caused by the Window Itself